based-robotics/mjinx/docs/quick_start.rst

    problem_data: ProblemData = problem.compile()

 This command will compile all the components (compiling :class:`Component <mjinx.components._base.Component>` means building corresponding :class:`JaxComponent <mjinx.components._base.JaxComponent>`) and return instance of :class:`ProblemData <mjinx.problem.ProblemData>`.
-This action is required each time we change a :class:`Component <mjinx.components._base.Component>`, for exampe desired frame in :class:`FrameTask <mjinx.components.tasks._body_frame_task.FrameTask>`.
+This action is required each time we change a :class:`Component <mjinx.components._base.Component>`, for exampe desired frame in :class:`FrameTask <mjinx.components.tasks._obj_frame_task.FrameTask>`.

 Solving the problem
 ===================